akdovlet/libft/README.md

 are not in danger of that at all.
 You will die a different death.’

 ‘Maybe you know what kind precisely?’
 Berlioz inquired with perfectly natural irony, getting drawn into an utterly absurd conversation.

-And will tell me?’
+'And will tell me?’

 ‘Willingly,’ the unknown man responded.
 He looked Berlioz up and down as if he were going to make him a suit, muttered through his teeth